 Ease of Setup

-The Shuttle earned a 7 of 0 for setup with average directions and no tools required.
+The Shuttle earned a 7 of 10 for setup with average directions and no tools required.
 However, we do worry that anyone with limited finger strength or dexterity may have trouble placing the cotter key for the rear wheels.
-It took us 7:45 minutes to assemble this stroller.
+It took us 7:45 minutes to assemble the Shuttle.

 The Shuttle is better quality than most of the other frame strollers we reviewed.
 This stroller has above average sized foam-filled plastic wheels.
 The Shuttle has a simple design where everything comes together nicely, and although there is more flex than necessary, it still feels solid and well-made.